 - Available to work 15 hours per week from mid August - mid May

-Responsibilities of our Graduate Assistants include: Assist with the coordination of i-Programs and The Institute, advise student employees, plan collaborative programs & workshops with various academic and student affairs departments, and facilitate workshops as needed.
+Expectations: Responsibilities of our Graduate Assistants include assisting the professional staff with the oversight of ILC's programs and services, advising undergraduate student employees, participating in assessment & research projects, planning collaborative programs & workshops with various academic and student affairs departments, facilitating workshops or completing other tasks as needed.